szilard/datascience-latency/README.md

 Modern CPU, ~10 cores (EC2, 10 can be 8-32 to me - as I said I'm rounding like hell)

 Single machine (laptop/desktop/server), no distributed computing

 Most analytical tasks do not require "big data" tools.
 Currently "big data" tools have 1 order of magnitude performance hit vs the best single node tools and they also add a lot of additional complexity.
+You can get 250GB RAM on a single EC2 instance now and 2TB from Spring 2016.

 ---------------------------------